renovate-bot/khulnasoft-lab-_-vulx/examples/module/spring4shell/README.md

 In the above example, the Java version is 8 which is not affected by CVE-2022-22965, so this module changes the severity from CRITICAL to LOW.

 ## Note
-This module is also used for testing in Trivy.
+This module is also used for testing in Vul.

 [vul-module-spring4shell]: https://github.com/orgs/aquasecurity/packages/container/package/vul-module-spring4shell